 In warm climates a very large percentage of electricity use actually go towards air conditioning and refrigeration.
-Should the standard vapor compression type heat pumps used in air conditioning and refrigeration be replaced with HOS type heat pumps, the power consumption in this segment of the economy would drop by a whopping 98%, as the COP values of the HOS heat pump calculate to $\sim 50 x$ the normal VC type, and would therefore have an energy consumption of 1/50 th (or 2%) of the current A/C consumption!
+Should the standard vapor compression type heat pumps used in air conditioning and refrigeration be replaced with HOS type heat pumps, the power consumption in this segment of the economy would drop by a whopping 98%, as the COP_e values of the HOS heat pump calculate to ~ 50 x the normal VC type, and would therefore have an electrical energy consumption (ignoring thermal energy used) of 1/50 th (or 2%) of the current A/C consumption!